evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 The battery has a gross capacity of 118kWh and a net capacity of 117kWh, meaning you have a 1kWh buffer for protection.
 (0,8%).

  The [EPA range](../../../../guides/understandingrange/epa) is 427 miles (687 km).
-The consumption is 3,6mi/kWh for the EPA standard test.
+The consumption is 3.6mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 300kW.
 A full charge from 0 - 100% would take 77 minutes, while a more common scenario of 10-80% would take 33 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 46%, resulting in an actual charge speed, including time loss on 174kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 46%, resulting in an actual charge speed, including time loss, of 174kW.
 Each charge session would take 18 minutes and 7 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 8 hours and 52 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 8 hours and 52 minutes.
 This trip will require two charge session(s) charging from 1% to 41%.
 The total time lost for charging up the battery will be 32 minutes.

 ### Onboard charger